 As an example, for 20 simultaneous SIP sessions, the Ethernet bandwidth consumption will be approximately 1.7 Mb/s for G.711 and 0.6Mb/s for G.729.
 Almost all Enterprise LAN networks can support this level of traffic without any special engineering.
-Please refer to the MiVoice Business or MiVoice Office 250 Engineering guidelines for further information.
+Refer to the supported ICP Engineering guidelines for further information.